g-vega-cl/Hackernews-stories-web-app/README.md

     * If we wanted to fetch more data,
         1. Have your own server.
         2. Create a background process that throttles requests and fetches and chaches continiously.
+    * Configure webpack to fix the automatic .tsx import.

 Limitations.
 Some comments also have kids of their own, I would need to create a function that also fetches and counts and caches those kids, and those kids kids.
 I don't wanna.
 Just top-level comments.